 It is also possible to calculate ‘Expected Value’’ (EV) by using a simple formula.
 This will calculate the average outcome of an event if it were to play multiple times.
 Bettors are searching for a positive EV value as this suggests long-term profit.

-The bottom number is subtracted from the top number to calculate your EV: EV = 10-5 For every £10 that you stake with a crypto sportsbook under similar conditions, you can expect to make £5 profit.
+For every £10 that you stake with a crypto sportsbook under similar conditions, you can expect to make £5 profit.

-If you believe that a team or player has a 50% chance of success, yet the bookmaker's odds are suggesting they have a 30% chane, this is considered value, and you’ll probably want to snap it up!
+If you believe that a team or player has a 50% chance of success, yet the bookmaker's odds are suggesting they have a 30% chance, this is considered value, and you’ll probably want to snap it up!

 If you deem a team to have a 40% chance of victory, yet the bookmaker is saying that they have a 70% chance, this may be one to avoid, as it does not represent value.
 Try to find another bet instead.

 Bookmakers and crypto betting sites do not get everything correct.
 You can expect to find value if you look hard enough.
-Odds will fluctuate, sometimes considerably, so it’s important to remain patient, as value may be unexpectedly created by market movements
+Odds will fluctuate, sometimes considerably, so it’s important to remain patient, as value may be unexpectedly created by market movements.

 Crypto punters are always on the lookout for places to find the best odds for football betting.
 As you’d expect, it is a crowded market, so you will need to shop around.
 Crypto betting sites will have plenty of access to statistics and will be fairly sharp when it comes to their pricing, but there is always value to be found.
-Here at Cryptobetting.com, we’ve picked out the best football betting sites, all of which offer competitive odds across multiple competitions and tournaments.
-The best starting point is to look for teams you believe the underdogs have been overpriced or underestimated by the bookmaker.

 Knowing where to find the best betting odds should enable you to get ahead of the crowd and make long-term profitable wagers.
 If you don’t have time to do the calculations for yourself, there are several odds comparison tools available online which will enable you to seek out the best value amongst crypto betting platforms.